Catch your mind in the act.

 Each tool surfaces a hidden cognitive process — the bias, the habit loop, the manipulation tactic — and gives you a way to interrupt it.

-The Cognitive Bias Detector
+Cognitive Bias Susceptibility

 How Behavior Lab tools are built.